 Order No. 2672

-Selected Christian Schrader drawings have been grouped in sets.
+Selected Christian Schrader drawings.
 Black ink on ivory paper, folded over, 5.5" x 4.5".

 Band music was everywhere in the later part of the nineteenth century; many military, town, social, ethnic, and commercial organizations formed bands.